More support easing vaccine patent rules, but hurdles remain - WTMJ

 Associated Press

-GENEVA (AP) — France joined the United States on Thursday in supporting an easing of patent protections on COVID-19 vaccines that could help poorer countries get more doses and speed the end of the pandemic.
-While the backing from two countries with major drugmakers is important, many obstacles remain.
+GENEVA (AP) — Several world leaders on Thursday praised the U.S. move to expand access to COVID-19 vaccines for poor nations by suspending patent protections on the shots.
+But it wasn’t clear if that would actually lead to the measures being lifted — and what it would mean if they were.

-The United States’ support for waiving the protections marked a dramatic shift in its own position, and many thought it could lead to a breakthrough, drawing cheers from activists and complaints from Big Pharma.
-Still, even just one country voting against a waiver would be enough to block efforts at the World Trade Organization.
+Activists and international institutions cheered but Big Pharma fired back after the U.S. reversed course Wednesday and called for a waiver of intellectual property protections.
+If even just one country votes against a waiver at the World Trade Organization, it would be sunk.

-With the administration’s announcement on Wednesday, the U.S. became the first country in the developed world with big vaccine manufacturing to publicly support the waiver idea floated by India and South Africa in October.
-And the vocal support that followed from French President Emmanuel Macron suggested that countries were reassessing their positions.
+The Biden administration move made the U.S. the first country in the developed world with big vaccine manufacturing to publicly support the waiver idea floated by India and South Africa in October.
+And the vocal support that followed from French President Emmanuel Macron on Thursday suggested that countries were reassessing their positions.

-“I completely favor this opening up of the intellectual property,” Macron said Thursday on a visit to a vaccine center.
+“I completely favor this opening up of the intellectual property,” Macron said at a vaccine center.

 Like many pharmaceutical companies, Macron also insisted that a waiver of intellectual property rights will not solve the problem of access to vaccines.
 Those protections give companies that developed vaccines special rights about how the know-how is used — and by whom.